mit-rss/wall_follower/README.md

 ![motor_power](media/39790637494_e1ef9b0292_k.jpg)

-Connect the two power cables to the energizer battery.
+Connect the two power cables to the energizer/xtpower battery.
 One powers the lidar and the TX2.
 The other powers the USB hub (which powers the ZED camera and IMU).
 If everything is receiving power, you should see LEDs light up on the TX2 and IMU and you should hear the lidar spinning (listen closely).